cue-labs/cue-by-example/005_gitlab_ci/README.md

 |   :exclamation: WARNING :exclamation:   |
 |:--------------------------------------- |
-| If you *don't* see the usage explanation for the `regenerate` command (or if you receive an error message) then your tool file isn't set up as CUE requires.
+| If you *don't* see the usage explanation for the `regenerate` workflow command (or if you receive an error message) then your tool file isn't set up as CUE requires.
 Double check the contents of the `ci_tool.cue` file and the modifications you made to it, as well as its location in the repository.
 Ensure the filename is *exactly* `ci_tool.cue`.
 Make sure you've followed all the steps in this guide, and that you invoked the `cue help` command from the root of the repository.

 #### :arrow_right: Regenerate the YAML pipeline file

-Run the `regenerate` command to produce a YAML pipeline file from CUE.
+Run the `regenerate` workflow command to produce a YAML pipeline file from CUE.
 For
 example:

 :computer: `terminal`